JafarAkhondali/TeemuKoivisto-prosemirror-weird-replace-step-securityfix-358152/README.md

 # [prosemirror-weird-replace-step](https://teemukoivisto.github.io/prosemirror-weird-replace-step/)

-When I replace the `'<i>p</i>o'` text with a character, say `'m'`, it produces a quite convoluted ReplaceStep which is correct but quite problematic for inverting it and reapplying it with track attributes.
+When I replace `'<i>p</i>o'` text with a character, say `'m'`, it produces a quite convoluted ReplaceStep which, for some reason, defaults all marks's attributes to their default values.

 ## To reproduce